zX3no/Omnia/README.md

   std::cout << std::format("{:02}:{:02}\r", mins, secs);
 ```

-Firstly it's only avaliable with C++20.
+Firstly it's only available with C++20.
 Which would be fine if formatting wasn't missing from `GCC`.
 According to the [compiler support page](https://en.cppreference.com/w/cpp/compiler_support) only `Clang` and `MSVC` support it.